po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/04-Stu_Dom-Traversal/README.md

 In this activity, you will use jQuery to complete a game of Tic Tac Toe.

+You will be the "O" player.
+Place the "O" to block and win.

 ### Instructions

 * Open [`TicTacToe-unsolved`](Unsolved/TicTacToe-unsolved.html), examine the code, and do the following:

-  * Use the preceding file as a starting point and add the statements that will accomplish the **three** requested actions.
+  * Use the preceding file as a starting point and add the statements that will accomplish the **three** requested actions noted by the `TODO:` in the comments.
+Read these instructions carefully and use the `HINT` provided if needed.

-  * Use DOM traversal methods in jQuery to move from the designated starting element to the target element.
+  * Use DOM traversal methods in jQuery to select all nine boxes and change the background to white for greater legibility

-  * Once the target element has been reached, perform the necessary action to complete the task.
+  * From the requested starting point, traverse down through the DOM tree and insert the "O" to block the "X" player from winning

+  * From the requested starting point, traverse up through the DOM tree and insert the "O" for the win

+## Hint(s)

-* **HINT:**  You will need to use [multiple methods from jQuery to traverse](https://api.jquery.com/category/traversing/) from the starting element to the target element.
-It helps to change the style of the element as you traverse through the DOM as a visual aid to track the current location.
-You may need to use some of the following jQuery functions: `.text`, , `css`, `.eq`, and `.parent`, `.children`, `.closest`, `first`, and `last`.
+* Reference [the official jQuery documents multiple methods from jQuery to traverse](https://api.jquery.com/category/traversing/) to understand what these methods are doing.

+* Change the style of the element as you traverse through the DOM as a visual aid to track the current location.

-* **BONUS:** Try to play a game from start to finish with a classmate.
+## Bonus

+* Find alternative methods to traverse up and down the DOM tree by referencing the preceding jQuery documents.